RJonwal/legal_ai/replit.md

 ## Overview

-This is a full-stack legal assistant application built with React and Express.js.
-The application provides AI-powered legal case management features including document analysis, chat interface, case timeline management, and document generation.
-It uses a modern tech stack with TypeScript, Tailwind CSS, and shadcn/ui components.
+This is a comprehensive full-stack legal AI assistant that mimics ChatGPT behavior with a dynamic side canvas for document generation.
+Built with React and Express.js, the application provides AI-powered legal case management featuring a proactive attorney mindset, consolidated case actions, and responsive layout adjustments.
+The system thinks and acts like a senior attorney with 20+ years of experience, providing strategic legal analysis and recommendations.

 ## System Architecture